levpolevoy/email-scraper/README.md

 ### Implement the core crawling manually

-The exercise is not complicated, so I could have implemented it without using a framework like scrapy, but using it made things easier and in addition I got to learn a little bit about scrapy.
+The exercise is not complicated, so I could have implemented it without using a framework like scrapy, but using scrapy made things easier and in addition I got to learn a bit about scrapy.

 Had I implemented in a more manual manner it would have looked like this: